Skip to content

 Memory model Automatic reference counting

-Native Blocks in Jac Applications#
+Native Sections in Jac Applications#

-The most common way to use native compilation is by embedding na {} blocks inside a regular .jac file.
-Functions inside a na {} block compile to native machine code while the rest of the file runs on Python as usual.
+The most common way to use native compilation is to tag elements of a regular .jac file for the native codespace.
+Functions in a native section compile to native machine code while the rest of the file runs on Python as usual.

 # app.jac